 Request your FREE Brochure

-Lakeview Park is by far the most popular Park in the Wyldecrest portfolio.
-Located at Noak Hill, Romford, it is a mature park comprising of over 132 homes set out in a variety of locations, giving the overall feel of a small village.
+Located at Noak Hill, Romford, Lakeview is a mature park comprising of over 132 homes set out in a variety of locations, giving the overall feel of a small village.
 There is a car park situated at the top of Cummings Hall Lane and a bus stop right outside the park entrance for your convenience.
 This park is able to provide its residents with a tranquil environment within easy reach of local facilities.

 Noak Hill is a village in the far northeast of the London Borough of Havering and where a small Civil Parish formed in 1985.
 It’s located immediately north of the post-war estate of Harold Hill and east of Havering-atte-Bower.